abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Wait a minute - we said that all sets form a category, but at the same time any one set can be seen as a category on its own right (just one which has no morphisms).
 This is true and an example of a phenomenon that is very characteristic of category theory - one structure can be examined from many different angles and may play many different roles, often in a recursive fashion.

 This particular analogy (a set as a category with no morphisms) is, however, not very useful.
 Not because it's in any way incorrect, but because category theory is *all about the morphisms*.
 If in set theory arrows are nothing but a connection between a source and a destination, in category theory it's the *objects* that are nothing but a source and destination for the arrows that connect them to other objects.
-This is why, in the diagram above, the arrows, and not the objects, are coloured: the category of sets should really be called the category of set functions.
+This is why, in the diagram above, the arrows, and not the objects, are colored: the category of sets should really be called the category of set functions.

 Speaking of which, note that objects in a category can be connected by multiple arrows and that arrows having the same domain and codomain does not in any way make them equivalent.